 If at the time of any offering made under this prospectus a member of FINRA participating in the offering has a "conflict of interest" as defined in FINRA Rule 5121 ("Rule 5121"), that offering will be conducted in accordance with the relevant provisions of Rule 5121.

-We have agreed to indemnify certain of the selling securityholders against certain liabilities, including certain liabilities under the Securities Act, the Exchange Act or other federal or state law.
+Pursuant to the Securities Purchase Agreement, we have agreed to indemnify the applicable selling securityholder against certain liabilities, including certain liabilities under the Securities Act, the Exchange Act or other federal or state law.